ogham/rust-ansi-term/README.md

 ## Basic usage

-There are two main data structures in this crate that you need to be concerned with: `ANSIString` and `Style`.
+There are three main types in this crate that you need to be concerned with: `ANSIString`, `Style`, and `Colour`.

-A `Style` holds stylistic information: colours, whether the text should be bold, or blinking, or whatever.
+A `Style` holds stylistic information: foreground and background colours, whether the text should be bold, or blinking, or other properties.
-There are also `Colour` variants that represent simple foreground colour styles.
+The `Colour` enum represents the available colours.
-An `ANSIString` is a string paired with a `Style`.
+And an `ANSIString` is a string paired with a `Style`.

-(Yes, it’s British English, but you won’t have to write “colour” very often. `Style` is used the majority of the time.)
+`Color` is also available as an alias to `Colour`.

 To format a string, call the `paint` method on a `Style` or a `Colour`, passing in the string you want to format as the argument.
 For example, here’s how to get some red text: